echarts-maps/echarts-china-cities-js/README.md

 ## data flow

 1. makedemo: src -> geojson and js folder with shapes
-2. gulp: geojson -> shape-only js and geojson
+2. gulp: tianjin fix only

 ## Test